dvln/out/README.md

 by an "out.Infoln(someNormalToolOutputString)" call.
-However, if one is using something like 'github.com/spf13/cobra' for a CLI commander one can give it an io.Writer for any output so use of these 'out' package writers could come in handy for this or many other packages that take an io.Writer (or one could write to a buffer io.Writer and in the calling tool decide if it's normal or error output and then write at the correct output level which is what I would actually recommend so this example isn't the best frankly but there are many io.Writer uses regardless).
+However, if one is using something like 'github.com/spf13/cobra' for a CLI commander one can give it an io.Writer for any output so use of these 'out' package writers can come in handy for this or the many other packages that take an io.Writer (or one could write to a buffer io.Writer as shown above).

 ## Environment settings
-Currently there's only a few:
+There are some environment variables that can control the 'out' package dynamically.
+These are mostly useful for running a tool that uses this package and more powerfully controlling debug output (limiting it to just areas of interest), overriding default stack tracing behavior to perhaps turn on stack traces for all issues as well as for dynamically adjusting screen or logfile output flags to add more meta-data for troubleshooting:

  * PKG_OUT_DEBUG_SCOPE env can be set to to a list of packages or functions to restrict debug/trace output to, useful to trim debugging output and focus